 moldova & transnistria

-exploring a slice of europe's fascinating untrodden east
+exploring a slice of europe's untrodden east

 Where: Chisinau, Tiraspol, Bendery.
 Moldova and Transnistria, Europe